StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 The propagation block requires the following keys;
 - **_type** - specifies that the JSON block defines a Propagation.
-- **arguments** - a list of arguments that the propagation function requires.
-The System parameter arguments are provided during run time, if the propagation function also requires user parameters, these can be specified here.
+- **arguments** - a list of any user parameters that the propagation function requires.
+System parameters are provided during run time and do not need to be specified here.
+  - **type** - the type of the parameter, as specified in the propagation function.
+  - **parameter** - the node ID of the propagation function’s user parameter.
+This can be obtained using a `get` helper.
+  - **<PARAMETER_NAME>** - the value to be passed as an argument to the propagation function.
+The value is expected to be of the type specified in **type**.
 - **function** the node ID of the propagation function to use.
 This can be obtained using a `get` helper.

+### Examples

 For example: